fandongwei/radiox/readme.txt

 # @author Dongwei Fan <fandongwei@nao.cas.cn> http://www.lamost.org/~dwfan/
 # sponsored by NSFC (National Natural Science Foundation of China) No. 11503051
-# Institue: National Astronomical Observatories, Chinese Academy of Sciences
+# Institute: National Astronomical Observatories, Chinese Academy of Sciences
 # and also from Chinese Virtual Observatory http://www.china-vo.org/
 # please cite http://mnras.oxfordjournals.org/content/451/2/1299

 Data files should be end with an empty line, especially the radioxresulttable.
-Sometimes, the program could not correctly identify the last data row if the row doesn't end with "\n".
+Sometimes, the program could not correctly identify the last data row when the row doesn't end with "\n".

 1. Install Eigen
 	wget http://bitbucket.org/eigen/eigen/get/3.2.9.tar.bz2